aws-amplify/docs/docs/start/getting-started/fragments/flutter/setup.md

     ![](~/images/lib/getting-started/flutter/set-up-android-studio-pub-get.png)

-    Alternatively, you can open a terminal window, cd into your project's root directory (where you pubspec.yaml is) and run:
+    Alternatively, you can open a terminal window, cd into your project's root directory (where your pubspec.yaml is) and run:

     ```bash
     flutter pub get